-Lead Author: Dilini Lankachandra Contributing: Cassandra Gomez, Sherry Leiwant, and Jared Make

-Thank you to Dina Bakst, Sarah Brafman, Marcella Kocolatos, Katie O'Brien, Rachel Sica, and Molly Weston Williamson for their support and contributions to this report.
+The original March 2022 version of this report was authored by Dilini Lankachandra with contributions from Cassandra Gomez, Sherry Leiwant, and Jared Make.
+Thank you to Dina Bakst, Sarah Brafman, Marcella Kocolatos, Katie O'Brien, Rachel Sica, and Molly West Williamson for their support and contributions to the original report.